The hundreds chart is a traditional math tool to help young students visualize number patterns that occur between one and one hundred.

 columns are laid out.

 After your child has worked with this tool for awhile, the next step is to learn skip counting, a building block to multiplication.
-I suggest that you begin with skip counting by tens.
+We suggest you begin with skip counting by tens.

 If you follow this link, you will find some supporting tools to help teach skip counting by tens, and from there you can move into skip counting by fives, then twos, threes, fours, sixes, sevens, eights and nines.